Chiviya01/Evaluating-Text-to-Video-Models/README.md

 |    └── Inception (**Philip**)
 |    └── image_statistics.py (Python script with functions to extract statistical properties of an image)
 |    └── video_processing.py (Python script to generate naturalness scores for videos)
-├── etc
-|    └── Conda shell script used to manage python virtual enviroments
-├── generated_videos
-|    ├── $MODEL_TYPE (The output of the T2V models)
-|    └── prompts.txt (The prompts used to generate the videos)
 ├── video_caption_generator
 |    ├── video_caption_generator.py (Generates captions for the frames of videos)
 |    └── video_captions.json (All the videos captions are stored here)
 ├── Dockerfile (Used to create the Docker Image used to run the code) ├── run_image.sh (Used to create the Docker Container) └── setup.sh (used to create the inital enviroment needed to run all the code)

 ```